Haibo93/Cloud_Computing/README.md

 On login for users it shows the orders the user has made, and for the admins it shows details of all products currently available.

-The project adopted an external Rest api from Open Weather Map
+The app interacts with an external Rest api from [openweatherap.org](https://openweathermap.org/)

 ``fetch('https://api.openweathermap.org/data/2.5/weather?lat=51.5072&lon=0.1276&appid=c0caf55ac81d56aa0ed5275c2988f7f3&units=metric')``